 For example, the same would be true if two statements were ‘Jessi likes cold coffee,’ and ‘Sony likes milkshake.’
 If we combined them with ‘and’ to make ‘Jessi likes cold coffee and Sony likes milkshake,’ then the two statements must be true for the compound statement.

 A conjunction is a statement formed by adding two statements with the connector AND.
 The symbol for conjunction is ‘∧’ which can be read as ‘and’.
-When two statements p and q are joined in a statement, the conjunction will be expressed symbolically as p∧q.
-If both the combining statements are true then this statement will be true otherwise, it is false.
+When two statements p and q are joined in a statement, the conjunction will be expressed symbolically as p ∧ q.
+If both the combining statements are true, then this statement will be true; otherwise, it is false.

-Rules for a conjunction to be true
+Rules for a Conjunction